sarwanand24/Tiofy/README.md

 The Tiofy Rider app's bottom navbar contains the following options:

 1. **Home**
    Manage available and accepted orders.
+Also for looking peak order zones from top restaurants and high volume cab/bike/toto booking area.

 2. **Earnings**
    View daily and weekly earnings.